asengupta/avishek.net/_posts/2021-04-14-support-vector-machines-derivations.md

 $$\mathbf{w_1x_1+w_2x_2+...+w_{N-1}x_{N-1}=b}$$

-The important thing to note is that the dimensionality of a hyperplane is always one less than the dimensionality of the ambient space it inhabits; that's why the indices in the above equation go up to $$N-1$$.
+The important thing to remember is that **the dimensionality of a hyperplane is always one less than the dimensionality of the ambient space it inhabits**; that's why the indices in the above equation go up to $$N-1$$.

-Why is this the general form of the equation, though?
+**Why is this the general form of the equation?** \\
 We can recover this general form with some simple matrix algebra.
 Let us assume that the hyperplane passing through the origin is represented by its normal $$N$$.
 Then, since every point $$x$$ on the hyoerplane is perpendicular to $$N$$, we can write:

 $$
 N^Tx=0